Selling blood tests online for over 15 years.

 Although called a vitamin, vitamin D is actually a hormone which is activated by sunshine on your skin.
 Vitamin D is essential for bone strength as it helps your intestines absorb calcium.
 However, it is thought that vitamin D also plays an important role in immune function, as well as in many chronic diseases and mental health.

 Many people in the UK do not produce enough Vitamin D, especially in the winter months with fewer daylight hours.
 It is now recommended that you get 10 - 15 minutes of unprotected sun exposure every day to ensure you are producing enough vitamin D. In winter months, if your levels are found to be low, you may wish to take a supplement.

-Your Tiredness and Fatigue Check Plus includes 1st class postage and packaging for you to send your blood sample directly to our laboratory for analysis.
+Your Tiredness and Fatigue Check Plus Blood Test includes 1st class postage and packaging for you to send your blood sample directly to our laboratory for analysis.
 If you live in an area where you cannot rely on the post or you simply want to ensure that your sample arrives at the laboratory the following day, you may wish to send your blood sample guaranteed next day delivery for extra reassurance.

 Your blood sample will be analysed at one of our chosen laboratories.
 You can be assured of fast, accurate results from one of our accredited independent providers of clinical diagnostic tests.

 Our medical team will comment on out-of-range blood results and give you follow-up advice where necessary.
-If you need it, a PDF copy of your Tiredness and Fatigue Check Plus results can be downloaded for your doctor.
+If you need it, a PDF copy of your Tiredness and Fatigue Check Plus Blood Test results can be downloaded for your doctor.